Legal and Political Career

 In 1996, he was elected to the West Virginia House of Delegates and served for four terms.
 During his eight years as a member of the West Virginia House of Delegates, he served on the following Committees: Education, Constitutional Revision (Minority Chair), Judiciary, Banking and Insurance, Veterans Affairs and, Industry and Labor/ Economic Development and Small Business (Minority Chair).

-In February, 2006, he established Webb Law Firm, PLLC, in Charleston, West Virginia in which he practices a variety of law including family and divorce, personal injury, accidents, employment discrimination, sexual harassment, serious medical malpractice, product liability, prescription drug recall, and nursing home abuse and neglect.
+In February, 2006, he established Webb Law Firm, PLLC, in Charleston, West Virginia in which he practices a variety of law including personal injury, accidents, employment discrimination, sexual harassment, serious medical malpractice, product liability, prescription drug recall, and nursing home abuse and neglect.

 Mr. Webb has successfully presented a number of Petitions for Appeal to the Supreme Court of Appeals of West Virginia on a variety of issues, including breach of trust, criminal defense, child custody modification, spousal support, and distribution of marital assets.